Leonetienne/Hazelnupp/readme.md

 <span id="#contributing"></span>
 ## Contributing
 If you want to contribute, feel free to fork the repository, and submit a pull request.
-Bugfixes and tests are almost certain to be accepted, features should agreed upon and come with tests.
+Bugfixes and tests are almost certain to be accepted, features should be agreed upon and come with tests.
 Just create an issue with the tag `feature request`.
 Don't forget to update the UML (`Hazelnupp.vpp`)!
 The (free) modelling software used is [Visual Paradigm](https://www.visual-paradigm.com).

 Any code added must match the existing style!